Virtual data room setup checklist hero.

 Step 6: Test before sharing

-Open your own data room as if you were an investor seeing it for the first time.
+Open your own data room as if you were a viewer seeing it for the first time.
 Is it organized?
 Are all the files named properly?
 Do the links work?
 Is everything there?

 Check from mobile too.
-Investors review materials everywhere.
+Viewers review materials everywhere.

 Step 7: Monitor who's looking

-If an investor opened your pitch deck three times but hasn't responded to your last email, you know they're still engaged.
+If a viewer opened your pitch deck three times but hasn't responded to your last email, you know they're still engaged.
 If they haven't opened anything in two weeks, you know.

-Start your data room today and see how investors are engaging with your documents - set it up on Ellty in under 30 minutes and get real-time visibility from day one.
+Start your data room today and see how people are engaging with your documents - set it up on Ellty in under 30 minutes and get real-time visibility from day one.

 Data room folder index template

 A folder index is a document that lists everything in your data room and where to find it.
-Some investors will ask for this.
+Some visitors will ask for this.
 It's also useful for keeping track yourself.

 Here's a simple format: